MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/dch-example.md

 ---
 title: DCH Example
-description: Describes how the DCHU driver sample applies the DCH design principles (Declarative, Componentized, Hardware Support Apps [HSA]). ms.date: 07/23/2021
+description: Describes how the DCHU driver sample applies the DCH design principles (Declarative, Componentized, Hardware Support Apps [HSA]). ms.date: 05/05/2023
 ---

 # DCH-Compliant Driver Package Example

-This topic describes how the [DCHU driver sample](https://github.com/Microsoft/Windows-driver-samples/tree/main/general/DCHU) applies [DCH design principles](dch-principles-best-practices.md).
+This article describes how the [DCHU driver sample](https://github.com/Microsoft/Windows-driver-samples/tree/main/general/DCHU) applies [DCH design principles](dch-principles-best-practices.md).
 You can use it as a model to apply DCH design principles to your own driver package.

 If you would like a local copy of the sample repo, clone from [Windows-driver-samples](https://github.com/Microsoft/Windows-driver-samples).

 Some portions of the sample may use directives and APIs that are only available on certain versions of Windows 10 and above.
-Please refer to [Device and Driver Installation](../install/index.md) to see what OS version a given directive is supported on.
+Refer to [Device and Driver Installation](../install/index.md) to see what OS version a given directive is supported on.

 ## Prerequisites